Best saddle for trail riding? It depends!

 Acerugs All-Natural Cowhide Saddle

 This saddle is made from 100% cowhide leather.
 It is a two-tone saddle that is pleasing to the eye.
 The saddle includes ties and conchos for adding saddlebags or other accessories.
+Try pairing it with this saddle pad for optimum comfort and performance.

 This saddle weighs in at 26 pounds.